Year Up students on cusp of completing ‘life-changing’ experience

-“Organizations like Year Up are an important source of talent for Bank of America and many other employers in Delaware, helping to transform communities in crisis into thriving neighborhoods that fuel economic growth and prosperity for all,” said Bank of America Delaware Market President Chip Rossi.
-“That’s one of the reasons Bank of America selected Year Up Wilmington as our Neighborhood Builder in 2018, providing a $200,000 unrestricted operating grant to help double the number of young people graduatingfrom the program.”
+“Organizations like Year Up are an important source of talent for Bank of America and many other employers in Delaware, helping to transform communities in crisis into thriving neighborhoods that fuel economic growth and prosperity for all,” Bank of America Delaware Market President Chip Rossi added.
+“That’s one of the reasons Bank of America selected Year Up Wilmington as our Neighborhood Builder in 2018, providing a $200,000 unrestricted operating grant to help double the number of young people graduating from the program.”

 Zip Code Wilmington Executive Director Desa Burton said everyone talks about the talent crisis but “the solution has always been right under our noses.
 Talent is everywhere; opportunity is not.
 If we’re going to advance in technology and innovation, that’s going to come from a group of people who we’ve just ignored.”